anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/bootstrapping.md

 ## Example

-In this example, all epochs are assumed to be `100` blocks long, and the active validator set does not change at any point.
+In this example, all epochs are assumed to be `100` blocks long, of equal duration (in time), and the consensus validator set does not change at any point.

-- A governance proposal is made to launch the Ethereum bridge at height `h = 3400`, i.e. the first block of epoch `34`.
+1. A governance proposal is made to launch the Ethereum bridge at height `h = 3400`, i.e. the first block of epoch `34`.

 ```json
 {